 Try various relaxation techniques to see what works best for you.
 Practice 20 minutes or more once per day or smaller moments several times per day.
 Falling asleep is not the same as practicing relaxation.

-Visualizing can assist some people with relaxation.
+Visualization can assist some people with relaxation.
 Picture the pelvis and pelvic floor muscles in your mind.
-Now, picture what these muscles look like relaxed with good blood, the muscles releasing and the “bowl” deepening.
-We can coordinate this same image proper breath.
-Imagine inhale, the vagina opening and sit bones separating.
+Now, picture what these muscles look like relaxed with good blood flow, the muscles releasing and the “bowl” deepening.
+We can coordinate this same image with proper breath.
+Imagine that when you inhale, the vagina opens and your sit bones separate.
 Breathe into one side of your pelvic floor, and then the other.

 Other visualizations that may work:

 You can also visualize your pelvic floor as a flower.
 A tight pelvic floor is like a tight flower bud, while a relaxed pelvic floor is like when the flower opens up and blossoms.